EtiennePerot/parcimonie.sh/README.md

 ## Why?

-You can check [the original Parcimonie design document][Parcimonie design.mdwn] if you are wondering why this is needed.
+You can check [the original Parcimonie design document][parcimonie-original-design.md] if you are wondering why this is needed. _This is the original file from the perl parcimonie and is only here to be archived._

 The **tl;dr** version: `gpg --refresh-keys` discloses your entire list of PGP keys to the keyserver you are using, as well as [whoever is wiretapping your connection][National Security Agency] if you are using an unencrypted protocol such as HKP (which is the default for most setups).
 That is a bad thing.